oren/aws-solution-architect-associate/cloud-guru.md

 In order to decide on the write model, you need to ask yourself the following: after you inserted data into DynamoDB, how fast do you need to read it? if it's more than a second, you can use eventual consistent reads.
 If it's more, you should use strong consistent reads.

 ### RedShift
+Datawarehouse

 ### Elasticache
+There are two engines available from ElastiCache: Redis and memecached

 ### Aurora
+Scaling - 2 copies of your data is contained in each AZ with minimum of 3 AZs.
+6 copies of your data.

 ### Databases Summary
 ### Databases Quiz